2025 Major League Baseball postseason: (3) Los Angeles Dodgers vs. (6) Cincinnati Reds

 This was the second postseason meeting between the Reds and Dodgers.
 They last met in the NLDS in 1995, which the Reds won in a sweep.
-On the 30th anniversary of their previous postseason meeting, the Dodgers returned the favor, sweeping the Reds to advance to the NLDS for the thirteenth year in a row.
+On the 30th anniversary of their previous postseason meeting, the Dodgers returned the favor, sweeping the Reds to advance to the NLDS for the 13th year in a row.

-Shohei Ohtani and Teoscar Hernández both hit two home runs each as the Dodgers blew out the Reds in Game 1, and as a result the Dodgers became the fifth team to have two players hit multiple home runs in a single postseason game.
-Yoshinobu Yamamoto pitched 6 2/3 solid innings and the Dodger offense once again overwhelmed the Reds’ defense in an 8–4 win to complete the sweep.
-This was the only Wild Card series of the 2025 postseason to end in a sweep.
+Shohei Ohtani and Teoscar Hernández both hit two home runs each as the Dodgers blew out the Reds in Game 1.
+The Dodgers became the fifth team to have two players hit multiple home runs in one postseason game.
+Yoshinobu Yamamoto pitched 6 2/3 solid innings and the Dodger offense once again overwhelmed the Reds in an 8–4 win to complete the sweep.
+This was the only Wild Card series of the 2025 postseason that was a sweep.

-With the series loss, the Reds extended their playoff game losing streak to eight games, dating back to the NLDS in 2012, and the NL Central moved to 0–10 in postseason series since 2019.
+With the series loss, the Reds extended their playoff game losing streak to eight games, dating back to the 2012 NLDS, and the NL Central moved to 0–10 in postseason series since 2019.